 Canola oil is a truly flavorless oil (unlike vegetable oil) with a high smoke point and is my go-to oil for frying.

-Fried green tomatoes are a quick fix and only take 1 1/2 – 2 minutes to cook through.
+Surprisingly, Fried Green Tomatoes cook just as fast as Fried Okra, requiring only 1 1/2 – 2 minutes to cook through!
 As soon as the batter becomes a golden brown, your tomatoes are ready to be removed from the oil and served.

 TIPS FOR FRYING